BotsheloRamela/InformedEye/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Conclusion
+InformedEye exemplifies the simplicity and efficiency of a well-crafted news reader app.
+By integrating modern Android development practices, including the beta version of type-safe navigation with Jetpack Compose, it offers a user-friendly and reliable news reading experience.